 The selection committee will endeavour to ensure that the group of individuals honoured in a given year represents a diversity of research foci and disciplinary or interdisciplinary approaches.
 Preference will be given to nominees who have not yet received a major non- discipline-specific external prize or award.

-Nominees must be no more than ten calendar years beyond their doctorate or other highest degree awarded, be autonomous regarding their research activities and have an academic appointment at McGill University which allows the individual to supervise students and to publish research results.*
+Nominees must be no more than ten calendar years beyond their doctorate or other highest degree awarded (2011 or later, for the 2020-2021 competition), be autonomous regarding their research activities and have an academic appointment at McGill University which allows the individual to supervise students and to publish research results.*

 *Career interruptions such as maternity or paternity leave, extended sick or disability leave, clinical training or family care can be excluded from the ten-year limit and must be explained in the nomination letter.
 In the case of nominees holding more than one doctorate, the ten-year limit is calculated from the first doctorate awarded.